The News & Observer

 The News & Observer is an American regional daily newspaper that serves the greater Triangle area based in Raleigh, North Carolina.
-The paper is the largest in circulation in the state (second is The Charlotte Observer).
+The paper is the largest in circulation in the state.
 The paper has been awarded three Pulitzer Prizes, the most recent of which was in 1996 for a series on the health and environmental impact of North Carolina's booming hog industry.
 The paper was one of the first in the world to launch an online version of the publication, Nando.net in 1994.

 Ownership

-On May 17, 1995 the News & Observer Publishing Company was sold to McClatchy Newspapers of Sacramento, California, for $373 million, ending 101 years of Daniels family ownership.
+On May 17, 1995, the News & Observer Publishing Company was sold to McClatchy Newspapers of Sacramento, California, for $373 million, ending 101 years of Daniels family ownership.
 In the mid-1990s, flexo machines were installed, allowing the paper to print thirty-two pages in color, which was the largest capacity of any newspaper within the United States at the time.
 The McClatchy Company currently operates a total of twenty-nine daily newspapers in fourteen states with a combined weekday circulation of 1.6 million and a Sunday circulation of 2.4 million.
 With McClatchy's acquisition of most of Knight Ridder's properties in 2006, North Carolina's two largest newspapers (the News & Observer and The Charlotte Observer) are now under common ownership.